10 Tips on Painting Clouds and Skies

 The Importance of Soft Edges in Skies

-Like in every part of the painting, also in clouds a balance between soft and hard edges is very important.
+Like in any part of the painting, in clouds a balance between soft and hard edges is very important.
 Edges will help you describe the volume of the clouds and the translucency.

 Parts of the clouds are so thin that the sky behind will show through.
 Mixing the sky color into the cloud color, and keeping the edges soft and broken will help a lot.

-Also, the sky at the horizon gradually changes color.
+Also, the sky over the horizon gradually changes color.
 This can be described very well with glazes and blending.

 Chromatic Grays Enhance the Vibrant Parts of a Painting

-As much as I love the bright colors of sunsets, I soon realized that lots of intense colors are not good in a painting.
+As much as I love the bright colors of sunsets, I soon realized that a painting full of intense colors does not look good.
 You need some neutral colors in there to enhance the more intense areas.

-You need some dull, “ugly” colors to make the vibrant colors sing.
+Some dull, “ugly” colors are necessary to make the vibrant colors sing.
 Grays are a great complement to a colorful sky.
 A bright orange will look even brighter if placed next to a gray.